Montaña de Oro State Park

 Notices:

-• Fees include entry for 1 vehicle and 1 legally towed vehicle or trailer, additional vehicles will be charged per night at the park.
-Although your site may hold 2 or more vehicles, your reservation only covers 1 vehicle (except for group or specialty sites).
+• 2 vehicle maximum per campsite.
+No extra vehicles in campsites beyond the 2 vehicle limit.
+Trailers and motorcycles count as vehicles.
+Although your site may hold 2 vehicles, your reservation only covers 1 vehicle (except for group or specialty sites).

-DOGS are permitted in campsites and on park roads and must be on a six-foot maximum leash held by an adult.
-Dogs are NOT ALLOWED on the trails or beach, except for Spooner’s Cove beach.
-Dogs may not be left alone in the campsite and must be kept in a tent or vehicle at night.
+• DOGS are permitted in campsites and on park roads and must be on a six-foot maximum leash held by an adult.
+Dogs are NOT ALLOWED on the trails or beaches (except for Spooner’s Cove Beach).
+Dogs may not be left alone in a campsite and must be kept in a tent or vehicle at night.
 Please pick up after your pet.

 Seasons - Climate - Recommended clothing